Black-striped capuchin: Behavior

 Males have been seen to use sticks and tools more often than females.
 When studied, it was clear that females use tools at the same rate as males for the first 10 months, but after that, due to environmental surroundings, they use sticks less and less compared to males.

-This use of tools is a very well defined trait in black-striped capuchins and has been traced back over three thousand years.
+This use of tools is a well-defined trait in black-striped capuchins and has been traced back over three thousand years.
 This is so well defined that the forearm muscles in black-striped capuchins are well defined for complex tool use.

 In their natural environment, black-striped capuchins are diurnal and spend much of their day travelling in search of food, especially since they live in drier areas.
 This leads them to spend more time travelling terrestrially, primarily quadrupedally and rarely walking bipedally to use tools.

 Diet

 The diet consists of a wide range of foods.
 Fruits, nuts, insects, small vertebrates, flowers, and leaves.
 From this variety they especially eat fruits.